Appsilon/py_shiny_semantic/README.md

 ## About Fomantic UI

-[Fomantic UI](https://fomantic-ui.com/) is a well-maintained community fork of a more widely known and mature [Semantic UI](https://semantic-ui.com/). `shiny_semantic` uses JS, CSS and icons from Fomantic UI while referring to the name of the original library.
+[Fomantic UI](https://fomantic-ui.com/) is a well-maintained community fork of a more widely known and mature [Semantic UI](https://semantic-ui.com/).
+This project uses JS, CSS and icons from Fomantic UI while referring to the name of the original library.

 The structure of `shiny_semantic` follows the one of Fomantic UI -- this way users may easily refer to corresponding sections in the original documentation to learn about possible classes, styles and behaviors of the components.